-BitLord offers the chance to hide your location with a VPN (virtual private network).
-There is a free trial of SpyOFF VPN offered, which hides your IP address so no one knows that you ‘re downloading torrents.
+BitLord offers the chance to hide your location with a VPN (Virtual Private Network).
+A free trial of SpyOFF VPN is offered, which hides your IP address, so no one knows that you’re downloading torrents.

-This is something to bear in mind, as many service providers do not allow torrent or illegal file downloading. uTorrent free version does not provide this option but you can choose to buy the Pro + VPN version when downloading.
+This is something to bear in mind, as many service providers do not allow torrent or illegal file downloading. uTorrent free version does not provide this option, but you can buy the Pro + VPN version when downloading.

-When downloading files through any torrent client safety may be a problem due to malware or viruses in the downloaded files, therefore suitable anti-malware and/or virus software is essential.
+When downloading files through any torrent, client safety may be a problem due to malware or viruses in the downloaded files.
+Therefore suitable anti-malware and virus software are essential.

 This should preferably have a protective shield enabled at all times.